DJ1505/job-ats-scrapers/LinkedIn-scraper/README.md

 - Try `--no-headless` to see what's happening
 - Wait and retry later

-**Career page scraping fails:**
-- Some ATS providers have anti-bot protection
+**Block detected:**
-- The tool gracefully skips failed pages
+- The tool stops immediately on authwall/captcha

-**Low duplication rate:**
-- Career pages may have different job counts
-- Title variations may affect matching
-- Some companies post LinkedIn-exclusive jobs
+- Partial results are preserved
+- Wait before retrying

 ## License